Luke Perry: Personal life

-Death
+Illness and death

-Perry suffered a massive ischemic stroke at his home in Sherman Oaks, Los Angeles, on February 27, 2019.
-After a second stroke, his family decided to remove him from life support, and he died on March 4, 2019, at age 52 at Providence Saint Joseph Medical Center in Burbank.
-He was buried at the Perry Family Farm in Vanleer, Tennessee, where he had owned a home since 1995.
-Perry was buried in an eco-friendly mushroom burial suit which the manufacturer states is able to remove polluting toxins from the body while naturally breaking it down.
+On February 27, 2019, Perry suffered a massive ischemic stroke at his home in Sherman Oaks, Los Angeles, and was taken to Providence Saint Joseph Medical Center in Burbank.
+After a second stroke, his family decided to remove him from life support, and he died on March 4 at age 52.
+He is buried at the Perry Family Farm in Vanleer, Tennessee, where he had owned a home since 1995.
+Perry was buried in an eco-friendly mushroom burial suit, which the manufacturer states can remove polluting toxins from the body while naturally breaking it down.

 In the aftermath of his death, the Reelz channel announced a documentary titled Luke Perry: In His Own Words.
 As a result of his death, his Riverdale character Fred Andrews also died, and the fourth season premiere was a tribute episode dedicated to him and his character, featuring his Beverly Hills, 90210 co-star Shannen Doherty.